pierreVinet/ender-v3-se/README.md

 # Automated Mouse Disassembly

 A custom-modified Creality Ender V3 SE 3D printer repurposed into an automated computer mouse disassembly system.
-This project was developed as part of the EPFL MGT-555 Innovation and Entrepreneurship course.
+This project was developed as part of the EPFL MGT-555 Innovation & entrepreneurship in engineering course.

 The original 3D printer nozzle has been replaced with a custom end effector that includes: